NMOX/NMOX-Server/x/bin/candy/README.md

 (If you install candy inside your home directory's bin folder, for example.)
 For use with NMOX Server, place x/bin/candy in your path.

+## Applications

+The following apps are listed in alphabetical order for the candy suite, and may or may not yet be built:
+- uptime - a slightly fancier uptime
+- status - a status viewer for the system
+- ...